OwlLaboratory/mongodm/README.md

 ```

 It is important that each schema embeds the IDocumentBase type (mongodm.DocumentBase) and make sure that it is tagged as 'inline' for json and bson.
-This base type also includes the default values id, createdAt, updatedAt and deleted.
+This base type also includes the default values id, created, updated and deleted.
 Those values are set automatically from the ODM.
 The given example also uses a relation (User has Messages).
 Relations must always be from type interface{} for storing bson.ObjectId OR a completely
 populated object.
 And of course we also need the related model for each stored message: